jorgemedra/pci.bridge.gadget/README.md

 1. Before transferring the gadget, fill the callVars with the information provided by the CRM.
 1. The Gadget makes a blind transfer to the IVR and notifies the Bridge.
 1. The IVR collects the customer's credit card data and obtains the complementary data through an API, to make the payment.
-1. Once the transaction is completed through a payment API, the IVR notifies the Bridge through an HTTP POST request, sent using the Cisco cell consuming web services.
+1. Once the transaction is completed through a payment API, the IVR notifies the Bridge through an HTTP POST request, sent using the Cisco cell, consuming web services.
 1. The bridge service returns the response to the CRM.

 ## 4 Basic concepts